 If the vehicle is in a safe school zone, a person may still possess a firearm within the vehicle if 1) he or she is an adult nonstudent and the firearm is unloaded and encased or in a locked gun rack in or on the vehicle; or 2) he or she is a concealed handgun permit holder and the handgun is carried concealed.2

-Nebraska law generally allows a concealed handgun permit holder to carry a concealed handgun on or about their person in a vehicle, even in the parking area of a location where concealed handgun possession is generally prohibited.
-The only requirement is that, prior to exiting the vehicle, the permit holder must lock the handgun inside the glove box, trunk or other compartment of the vehicle, or a storage box securely attached to the vehicle.3 Legislation enacted in 2023 and effective on September 10, 2023 allows a person who is consuming alcohol or has remaining in such person’s blood, urine, or breath any previously consumed alcohol or any controlled substance, to store or transport a firearm in a motor vehicle for any lawful purpose, or transport the firearm directly to or from a motor vehicle to or from any place where the person may lawfully possess or carry that firearm, if the firearm is unloaded, kept separate from ammunition, and enclosed in a case.4 A “case” for these purposes, is defined as either “(i) a hard-sided or soft-sided box, container, or receptacle intended or designed for the primary purpose of storing or transporting a firearm or (ii) the firearm manufacturer’s original packaging.”5
+Nebraska law generally allows individuals to carry concealed handguns in a vehicle, even in the parking area of a location where concealed handgun possession is generally prohibited.
+The only requirement is that, prior to exiting the vehicle, the person must lock the handgun inside the glove box, trunk or other compartment of the vehicle, or a storage box securely attached to the vehicle.3 Legislation enacted in 2023 and effective on September 10, 2023 allows a person who is consuming alcohol or has remaining in such person’s blood, urine, or breath any previously consumed alcohol or any controlled substance, to store or transport a firearm in a motor vehicle for any lawful purpose, or transport the firearm directly to or from a motor vehicle to or from any place where the person may lawfully possess or carry that firearm, if the firearm is unloaded, kept separate from ammunition, and enclosed in a case.4 A “case” for these purposes, is defined as either “(i) a hard-sided or soft-sided box, container, or receptacle intended or designed for the primary purpose of storing or transporting a firearm or (ii) the firearm manufacturer’s original packaging.”5

-An employer may prohibit permit holders from carrying concealed handguns in vehicles owned by the employer.6
+An employer may prohibit employees from carrying concealed handguns in vehicles owned by the employer.6

 Nebraska prohibits the possession of a shotgun or rimfire rifle while operating or riding on a snowmobile unless the long gun is unloaded and enclosed in a carrying case.7 The state also prohibits the owner of a snowmobile from allowing any person to operate the snowmobile while possessing a shotgun or rifle unless the shotgun or rifle is unloaded and encased.8

 - Neb.
 Rev. Stat. § 37-522.